The program provided updates on NEARA's areas of focus over six decades, including land

 North America, and updates on indigenous archaeology and research efforts in the Northeast.

-Malcolm Pearson, and the early owners of Mystery Hill.
+Terry Deveau presented his research into William Goodwin, Malcolm Pearson, and the early owners of Mystery Hill.

-historical and philosophical roots going back to the 1600's.
+Donna Thompson discussed the American Antiquarian Movement and NEARA's historical and philosophical roots going back to the 1600's.

-Video: Working With Your Local Historical Societies
+Working With Your Local Historical Societies,

 (Sorry, some of the audio is missing.)

-NEARA President Walter van Roggen provided a general introduction to NEARA and its
+Walter van Roggen provided a general introduction to NEARA and its

 SiteDB.org online database.